zachalbert/ldthw/_color/075-contrast-of-complements.md

 You can use complementary contrast to draw attention to certain areas of a design.
 This effect is commonly used to call attention to buttons or calls to action that need to really stand out.

 Keep in mind that it doesn't take much of a complementary color to stand out.
 A small splash of a complementary color is often enough to really draw a user's attention without being overwhelming.
-At the same time, using large amounts of complementary colors can create a lot of aggressive energy in a design.
+At the same time, using large amounts of complementary colors can create a lot of aggressive energy in a design that might overwhelm.
 You'll frequently see design for sports teams using this effect.

 <!--more-->
 ## Exercises